ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

   problem between the internal code tested and the actual result delivered to the user

 Normally the Ansible integration tests (which are written in Ansible YAML) provide better testing for most module functionality.
-If those tests already test a feature and run acceptably quickly then there may be little point in providing a unit test covering the same area as well.
+If those tests already test a feature and perform well there may be little point in providing a unit test covering the same area as well.

 When To Use Unit Tests
 ======================